vmware/open-vmdk/README.md

 # Open VMDK

-Open VMDK is an assistant tool for making OVA from vSphere virtual machine.
+Open VMDK is an assistant tool for creating [Open Virtual Appliance (OVA)](https://en.wikipedia.org/wiki/Virtual_appliance).
+An OVA is a tar archive file with [Open Virtualization Format (OVF)](https://en.wikipedia.org/wiki/Open_Virtualization_Format) files inside, which is composed of an OVF descriptor with extension .ovf, a virtual machine disk image file with extension .vmdk, and a manifest file with extension .mf.

+OVA requires stream optimized disk image file (.vmdk) so that it can be easily streamed over a network link.
+This tool can convert flat disk image or sparse disk image to stream optimized disk image,  and then create OVA with the converted stream optimized disk image by using an OVF descriptor template.

 ## Getting Started